chtheodoro/habfuzz/README.md

 Habfuzz has been tested on Windows 10 - 32 bit and 64 bit operating systems, Ubuntu 16.04 and OS X 10.11 El Capitan (with Xcode 7.3.1 and Xcode 7.3.1.
 Command Line Tools), using the GNU Fortran Compiler.
 Depending on your operating system, follow the relevant instructions to run Habfuzz.

 #### Windows users
-If you only need to run Habfuzz without modifications, just double-click the habfuzz.exe located in the ‘habfuzz’ subfolder.
-If you need to modify the source code of Habfuzz (which is very probable), re-compilation is necessary.
-Using the GNU Fortran Compiler, you can either run the wcompile.bat file (which automatically applies the compilation commands), or open a command window, navigate to the ‘habfuzz’ subfolder and type the relevant commands
+If the user needs to modify the source code of Habfuzz, re-compilation is necessary.
+Using the GNU Fortran Compiler, you can either run the wcompile.bat file, or open a command window, navigate to the ‘habfuzz’ subfolder and type the relevant commands:

 ###### gfortran -c fdeclarations.f95

-###### gfortran -o habfuzz habfuzz.f95 fdeclarations.f95 hfbayes.f95 rules.f95 fuzzifier.f95 smod.f95 swors.f95 sopt.f95 centroid.f95 maxmem.f95 waver.f95 meanmax.f95
+###### gfortran -o habfuzz habfuzz.f95 fdeclarations.f95 classifier.f95 combinations.f95 ruler.f95 fuzzifier.f95 permutator.f95 rules2.f95 fuzzy.f95 fruler.f95 rules1.f95 centroid.f95 meanmax.f95 maxmem.f95 waver.f95 randomizer.f95 iterator.f95 tester.f95 ftester.f95 performance.f95

+###### del *.o
+###### del *.mode

 habfuzz.exe will then be replaced by the newly compiled one, being ready to run.